elixirschool/elixirschool/_posts/2021-06-01-clean-control-flow-in-elixir-with-pattern-matching-and-immutability.md

 ```

 Which is a valid match!
 And since our function just ignores the attack attempt, nothing will happen until another player attempts an attack!
+That's it!
+We've learned how pattern matching and data immutability together can provide an elegant solution to control flows, another tool in our Elixir toolbox!

 ## Resources